The adventure lover's dream

 Day 1: Arrive Belize City Philip S.W.
 Goldson International Airport and head into the Savanah for a relaxing introduction to the country at either the Monkey Bay Center, Community Baboon Wildlife Sanctuary, or St. Herman's inland blue hole (not the famous Blue Hole off the coast, but still beautiful).

-Day 2, 3, and 4: Depending on your preference, head out to the islands or into the jungles.
-If you prefer to start on the islands we will take a boat out to either Tobacco Caye, Caye Caulker, or Turneffe Atoll (if you wish to go to Caye Caulker a flight could be arranged).
+Day 6, 7, & 8: Depending on your preference, we will take a boat out to either Tobacco Caye, Caye Caulker, or Turneffe Atoll (if you wish to go to Caye Caulker a flight could also be arranged).
 On the islands we will snorkel in the largest living reef in the world while learning about species identification, ecological connections, threats to the reef, and how the reef provides numerous benefits to us on land.
 If we stay at Turneffe Atoll we will go dolphin and manatee watching, using the same protocols as the marine mammal researchers that frequent the atoll islands.
 Tobacco Caye will also feature manatee watches, with a chance of seeing dolphins, and is a unique island because of its proximity to a reef channel and its pirate history.
 Night snorkels are a very popular activity on Tobacco Caye that are not offered on the other islands.
 Caye Caulker is the largest of these islands and has the most variety of accommodations, restaurants, bars, and activities.
 Here we can visit Hol Chan marine reserve and swim with nurse sharks and stingrays at Shark Ray Alley.
 All islands will also feature mangrove exploration and experiential education on the importance of mangroves and identification of these species.

 Turneffe Atoll accommodations are with the University of Belize Environmental Research Institute (ERI) and are very basic, but set in the midst of the most unspoiled nature.
 There are no bars or restaurants here, just excellent food cooked by some of the most talented Belizean chefs in the country.
 Nobody lives on Turneffe Atoll full-time.